dschapman/dschapman-com/README.md

-## Adding Content
+## Adding Markdown Content
-Content is added via markdown files (mdx is supported).
+Most content is added via markdown files (mdx is supported).
 Pages are created based on the folder name in the [/src/pages/](../master/src/pages/) directory.

 ## Using Tailwind
 There are two options for implementing tailwind styled components on this site.